 After the hurricane, we had a good bit of yardwork to do.
 For starters, we needed to move the shed back onto it’s foundation and hire a plumber Northcote,they are Plumbers in Sydney and have provided reliable plumbing services to residential and commercial clients for over 30 years.
+The past week we made some roofing and ceiling repair and maintenance hiring professional Cladding Contractors.

 We used these Tapcon screws to tie it down.
 We threw in 2 of them a few months ago and that’s all that kept it from becoming a big pile of scrap metal in the yard.
 After we situated the shed again, we went ahead and put a dozen or so more screws in.
 It’s a noisy job (drilling through metal in an echoy metal shed) but it needed to be done.